 How to differentiate natural and synthetic scented candles

 Candles have three main components which can be either natural or synthetic: the wax, the scent and the wick.

 Paraffin is commonly used for wax, given that it is low-cost and can be dyed to take on an array of bright colours.
 This makes for eye-catching and affordable candles, but paraffin is made from the sludge that is left after crude oil is refined into gasoline.
 All fossil-fuel-based materials give off toxic fumes when heated.

 Natural alternatives to paraffin include rapeseed, soy, coconut and other vegetable oils, as well as beeswax.
 It is worth noting here that beeswax is not vegan.
 You can tell the difference between paraffin and natural wax candles by either checking the colour, ingredients on the label, or how fast the candle burns.
 Natural, plant-based wax candles generally burn longer than paraffin candles.
 They also have a richer and creamier colour compared to paraffin wax, which has a whiter and slightly translucent appearance.
-Don’t let the prize of the candle confuse you; most well-known luxury candle brands use paraffin wax to maximise profit.
+Don’t let the price of the candle confuse you; most well-known luxury candle brands use paraffin wax to maximise profit.